open-toolchain/simple-ansible-toolchain/README.md

 # Simple Ansible toolchain
 ### Continuously deliver a Cloud Foundry app with Ansible

-This Hello World application uses Node.js and includes a DevOps toolchain that is preconfigured for continuous delivery using an Ansible playbook, source control, issue tracking, and online editing.
+This Bluemix DevOps toolchain is preconfigured for continuous delivery using an Ansible playbook, source control, issue tracking, and online editing.
+By default, it comes with a  Hello World application uses Node.js.

 ### To get started, click **Create toolchain**.